 Am I saying forever abandon your books, your sages, your therapists, your webinars, and whatever else you reach for to enrich your life?
 NO. It's fabulous to have those things in your life to invigorate you, to give you motivation, to ignite new ideas, help you spearhead projects, and to work through your emotions.
 It's when you are doing all of these things and you STILL do not feel happy, that you should step back and examine to see what is really going on.
 It's most likely that the ego has crept its way into the driver's seat.

 Knowing you are enough gives you unwavering confidence.
 It gives you the permission to go ahead and do that thing you've been putting off.
 It allows you to step forward, to say what you need to say, to promote and stand for what you believe in.
 Knowing you are enough offers the entrepreneur the opportunity to play big, for the nonprofit to stand tall and ask for the big donation, and for the individual to truly love life and themselves.

 The next time you recognize the ego has taken over, go within.
 It is exactly the time to find the strength and will power to meditate regularly, to do yoga, to journal about the things you are and should be grateful for, to repeat mantras that support the inner you and to be mindful.
 This absolutely applies to work, even more so this day and age.
-And, knowing me, I like to have to have support to do this kind of work and I thought you might too.
+And, I like to have support to do this kind of work and I thought you might too.
 So, check out my recommendations for support to develop deep, abiding confidence in 2020.